rosanna-smith/ro-crate-schema-tools/README.md

 # ro-crate-schema-tools

-Tools for RO-Crate to be used for creating and distributing Schema.org style ontologies.
+This repository contains node-based tools for [RO-Crate]() to be used for creating and distributing Schema.org style ontologies.
 (SOSSs)

-Given an RO-Crate containing `rdfs:Class`, `rdf:Property`, `schema:DefinedTerm` and `schema:DefinedTermSet` entities, this code can generate:

--  HTML or Markdown landing pages to document an ontology - eg <http://purl.archive.org/textcommons/terms>

--  A Context file for inclusion in a crate or other JSON-LD

-Given *example* RO-Crate Metadata Documents, it can generate, or add to a SOSS that documents the usage in those metatadata documents; what classes and properties occur?
-To what range of values does each property link?

-## Background
+## Background: What's a Schema.org Style Schema?

 Schema.org is available in ... schema.org [JSON-LD format](https://schema.org/version/latest/schemaorg-current-https.jsonld).